mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-15-web_app_2_flask.md

 Here, base.html contains a default <head>, allowing css styling to be included in all sub-templates.
 Each sub-template implements a `title` block, which will be inserted into the `<title>` element of the base template. `main_page` will have the base's `content` block plus some of its own stuff, and `second_page` completely overrides `content`.
 Text can be added into `second_page` by Flask with `flask.render_template('second_page.html', text='Some text to add')`.

 ### User input
 While visiting websites, you may have noticed that the URL of the page sometimes has a `?` followed by a series of `x=y` key-value pairs.
-This is the query string, and is a useful way passing data from the client to the server.
-This is accessible to Flask via `flask.request`:
+This is the query string, and is accessible to Flask via `flask.request`:

 {% highlight python %}
-# localhost:5000/second_page?input_text=thisthatother
 @app.route('/second_page')
 def second_page():
     return flask.render_template('second_page.html', text=flask.request.args.get('input_text'))
 {% endhighlight %}

+If this endpoint is visited, e.g. via the url `localhost:5000/second_page?input_text=thisthatother`, the string `thisthatother` will be passed via flask.request.args to the template and rendered on the web page.
+Not too useful in this case, but very useful for instances where data needs to be passed from the client to the server.